jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

 '
     content: '<p style="font-weight:400">After the osseointegration period, the implants are uncovered and the definitive prosthesis previously contemplated is fabricated.
-      Depending on the case, it may be total or partial, fixed or removable and made of metal-porcelain, metal-acrylic, total ceramic or thermopolymerizable polyacrylic resin.</p>
+      Depending on the case; it may be total or partial, fixed or removable and made of metal-porcelain, metal-acrylic, total ceramic or thermopolymerizable polyacrylic resin.</p>